Nethrenial/Nethrenial/README.md

 ## A little bit about me

 I am currently a computer science student, but with my passion for programming, I started coding way before attending university.
-I'm primarily doing web development, but I am interested in learning more about machine learning and data science.Trying a have a look at cross platform desktop development too :sweat_smile:.
+I'm primarily doing web development, but I am interested in learning more about all kinds of programming . including but not limited to Desktop development, game development, Data Science.

 I enjoy using my obsessive need for perfection to create something that is both beautiful and functional.
 I am always looking for new ways to improve my code and learn new things.

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on a project that is essentially a modern Resource Management System for my university batch mates.I want to help them and myself to manage our time and resources efficiently and easily
+- 👨🏻‍💻 I’m currently working on a university project that is essentially a AutoMobile service & product management system but with a twist along with my group members.

-- 🚀 I’m currently experimenting with [VueJS](https://vuejs.org);
+- 🚀 I’m currently experimenting with PHP;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Email me at nethsarasandeepaelvitigala@gmail.com;
 - or connect with me on <br/><br/>